 People Finding People is a mentoring program in which 12th grade students are matched up to mentor 9th- and 10th-grade students, one on one, throughout the school year.
 Seniors nominated to mentor have applied and interviewed to be a part of the program.

 The application process takes place in the spring of their junior year.
-Once selected, students attend a summer school training on peer listening, confidentiality, empathy, encouragement, identifying and validating feelings, and simulated situations.
+As part of the PFP class, students receive training on peer listening, confidentiality, empathy, encouragement, identifying and validating feelings, and simulated situations.
 During senior year they participate in a year-long class to continue their training and meet with the students they are assigned to.

 Each mentoring pair meets once a week during the school day.
 From struggles to everyday life, students have the opportunity to talk to their upperclassman mentor about anything.

-All 9th and 10th grade students have the opportunity to be paired with a year-long mentor.
-PFP is a safe place for underclassmen to share their experiences, work through the stresses of high school, and create a connection with a senior.
+All 9th grade, 10th grade and transfer students have the opportunity to be paired with a year-long mentor.
+PFP is a safe place for mentees to share their experiences, work through the stresses of high school, and create a connection with a senior.
 If you are interested, please contact Ms. Shead or Mr. Beithon.